marriott-library/MaRMAT-Beta/README.md

 # Marriott Reparative Metadata Assessment Tool (MaRMAT) - Beta
 The Marriott Reparative Metadata Assessment Tool (MaRMAT) is a Python application designed for auditing collections metadata files against a lexicon of potentially problematic terms.
 The tool's design facilitates an easy-to-follow process for assessing metadata using a lexicon of problematic terms.
 For PC user's, we provide a graphical interface for file loading, column selection, and term matching, making it user-friendly for those with limited programming experience.
 The tool can also be run in your command line.

-Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriot Library.

 ## **Table of Contents**
 1. [Project Background](#1-project-background)